Kathy Bassett: More Browns Park adventures

 Talk about a fiasco.

-Frank managed to get the semi straightened around and guys on horses tried their best to round up cattle to reload, and what with the cold wind blowing snow every which-a-way, they were pretty miserable.
+Frank managed to get the semi straightened around, and guys on horses tried their best to round up the cattle to reload.
+What with the cold wind blowing snow every which-a-way, they were pretty miserable.

 Finally getting done, one cowboy tried to get off his horse and couldn't even do that.
 They had to cut his chaps to get him off the horse.
 Poor guy said he didn't ever remember being that cold.